Sarah Coleman: How long can you sit?

 This is the true essence of being present and mindful.
 Oftentimes, our own minds can be such a huge distraction, yet we add in more with all the “stuff” around us.

-Sitting and being calm and present can help declutter the mind and turn one’s attention to the things that really matter.
+Sitting and being calm and present can help declutter the mind and turn your attention to the things that really matter.
 What is coming up for you?

-Here are a few tips for just sitting (or being):
+A few tips for JUST sitting (or being):

-• Sit in a hammock — take in what’s around you, let it all soak in.
+• Sit in a hammock — take in what’s around you.
+Soak it all in.

 • Leave your phone the next time you do anything.
 How does this feel?

-• No music, no podcast on your next dog walk.
+• No music, no podcast on next dog walk.

-• Sit still for five minutes a few mornings every week and see what comes up for you.
+• Sit still for 5min a few mornings week — see what comes up for you.

-Remember that these are just suggestions, and you can get creative to find some time to just sit and be with you.
+Remember that these are just suggestions — get creative — find some time to just sit and be with you.
 Let me know how it goes.
 Happy summertime — get outside and do something cool.

 Sarah Coleman is a wellness and recovery coach at Foundry Treatment Center Steamboat Springs, a fitness fanatic, a personal trainer, a CrossFitter, a food connoisseur at Bitchin Kitchin and an outdoor enthusiast everywhere.